Contemporary Accounts

 Soldier's Pocket Diary

-During the Second World War, the Royal Canadian Army Medical Corps were instrumental in the treatment and rehabilitation of the thousands of Canadian casualties in all theatres of war.
-These photographs, likely taken sometime in the summer of 1940, show an ambulance from the Kitchener-Waterloo 24th Field Ambulance R,C.A.M.C.
-Unit.
+During the Second World War, the Royal Canadian Army Medical Corps was responsible for the treatment and rehabilitation of Canadian casualties in all theatres of war.
+These photographs, likely taken sometime in the summer of 1940, show an ambulance from Kitchener-Waterloo's 24th Field Ambulance.
+The banner hanging from the side of the ambulance reads: "Your Scrap Paper will make cartons for Blood Plasma if you put it out for collection on Thursday, August 10".

 Blackout Programme